vinli/docs/web/general/authentication.rst

 User Action Authentication
 ``````````````````````````

-Vinli services require user actions to authernticate with OAuth 2.
-Developers must register their apps for each platform they would like to support. at `dev.vin.li`_.
+Vinli services require user actions to authenticate with OAuth 2.
+Developers must register their apps for each platform they would like to support at `dev.vin.li`_.

 In general, there are two types of OAuth 2 clients, those that expect response tokens and those that expect response codes.